-If you’re new to grant writing or have not been consistently successful in securing grant funding, we hope this post will help you.
+If you’re new to grant writing or have not been consistently successful in securing grant funding, this post is for you.
 We’re covering three essential truths about grant funding to help you prepare a strong grant strategy.Read More

 While all nonprofit organizations need to secure funding, there are key differences between small, struggling organizations and large, well-funded organizations other than the obvious difference in size.
 If your organization is struggling to find money, below are suggestions you can implement to up your grant game.Read More